HackDuke2020/hackduke2020.github.io/README.md

 # hackduke2020.github.io
 by *The CovHub Team*

 Welcome to our repository for our HackDuke2020 project!
-We’ve created a website that contains a broad range of information about the COVID-19, including the latest updates, the forecast for daily new cases, interactive visualization, and more.
+We’ve created a responsive website that contains a broad range of information about the COVID-19, including the latest updates, the forecast for daily new cases, interactive visualization, and more.
 Check it out at https://hackduke2020.github.io/

 Frameworks: tensorflow.js, Bootstrap, JQuery, stocks.js, Google Chart, Embed.ly, https://github.com/LucaDiba/epidemic-simulator